 More people joined clubs and raced in major competitions.
 They also enjoyed watching the races.
 In 1939, 100,000 people watched a race in Waitematā Harbour.

 New boat designs were grouped in classes from A to Z. The M-class was a glamorous racing yacht.
 The P-class was small and safe, and schoolboys could build their own using plywood and glue.
 In the 1970s, fast boats such as Lasers and catamarans were made of ferro-cement or fibreglass.

 In 1933 Johnny Wray, a young sailor with no money, built his own cruiser and sailed it around the Pacific.
 He became a hero for many Kiwi yachties.
 Cruising is popular in the Hauraki Gulf, Bay of Islands and Marlborough Sounds.

 International success and the America’s Cup

 Designer Bruce Farr, skipper Peter Blake and others helped New Zealand succeed internationally.
 In 1995 Team New Zealand won the premier trophy, the America’s Cup.
-Kiwi Russell Coutts successfully defended the cup in 2000, and won it for Italy in 2003.
+Kiwi Russell Coutts successfully defended the cup in 2000, then changed teams to win it for Italy in 2003.
 Team New Zealand regained the America’s Cup in 2017 and successfully defended it in 2021.